Finesse Weapons 5e (Updated for 2024 Rules)

 Are Bows Finesse Weapons?

-Bows are ranged weapons, not finesse weapons.
-That said, for the purposes of triggering a rogue’s Sneak Attack, both ranged and finesse weapons can be used.
-The only ranged weapon also considered a finesse weapon is the dart, which allows monks to throw them with DEX rather than having to use STR.
+Bows are ranged weapons, not Finesse weapons.
+That said, for the purposes of triggering a rogue’s Sneak Attack, both ranged and Finesse weapons can be used.
+The only ranged weapon also considered a Finesse weapon is the dart, which allows monks to throw them with Dexterity rather than having to use Strength.

 Finish With Finesse